 Please note that this process does not apply to prosecution work.
-Information on becoming a Legal Agent of the Director of Public Prosecutions can be found at: http://www.ppsc-sppc.gc.ca/eng/aaf-man/index.html.
+Information on becoming a Legal Agent of the Director of Public Prosecutions can be found on the PPSC Agent Affairs Program website.

 Legal Agents and the Department of Justice

 Under the Department of Justice Act, the Minister of Justice and Attorney General of Canada is responsible for providing legal services to individual departments and agencies and for the legal affairs of the government as a whole.
-The Treasury Board Common Services Policy also designates the Department of Justice as the Common Service Organization or the central supplier of legal services to government departments and agencies.
+The Department of Justice is the central supplier of legal services to government departments and agencies.

 To carry out this mandate, the Department relies not only on its in-house counsel located in regional offices, legal services units or litigation branches across the country, but also on Legal Agents.
 The term “Legal Agents” refers to private sector law practitioners who are occasionally retained to provide legal services and to act on behalf of the Minister of Justice and Attorney General of Canada.

-Legal Agent appointments are contracts that may be entered into only by or under the authority of the Minister of Justice and are not subject to the requirements of the Government Contracts Regulations or the Treasury Board Contracting Policy.
+Legal Agent appointments are contracts that may be entered into only by or under the authority of the Minister of Justice and are not subject to the requirements of the Government Contracts Regulations or the Treasury Board Directive on the Management of Procurement.
 The Department of Justice is responsible for establishing policies associated with contracting for legal services, as well as the associated administrative processes.

 In 2003, the Treasury Board Secretariat, in the context of the Expenditure Management Review, recommended that the Department of Justice review its process for retaining Legal Agents.
 In doing so, the Department considered modern government procurement practices as well as the current practices of large institutional consumers of legal services that use competitive approaches to select their outside law practitioners.
 The Department paid particular attention to those practices designed to facilitate more transparent and competitive approaches to selecting and engaging private sector law practitioners.

 In the fall of 2005, the Department of Justice began implementing a new Legal Services Contracting Framework, along with new processes that align with the general philosophy of government procurement of a fair and accessible system.
-More recently, the Department adopted a Policy on Contracting for Legal Services and Legal Agent Appointments.
+Subsequently, the Department adopted the Policy on Contracting for Legal Services and Legal Agent Appointments.